 The pairresync command updates both the P-VOL and the S-VOL. When you execute this command, make sure that neither the P-VOL nor the S-VOL is mounted.
-This command is rejected when the target volume is in a failure accompanying maintenance work (for example, one side cache failure) (TrueCopy, TrueCopy Async, Universal Replicator, and global-active device only).
 See the following table for specific error codes for pairresync.